Where to Stay in Philadelphia: 8 Best Areas

 Old City - Society Hill, where to stay in Philadelphia for first time visitors

 Old City is also home to Elfreth’s Alley.
 Dating back to 1703, Elfreth’s Alley is comprised of thirty-two historic houses along a small cobblestone path.
-Officials named the alley a National Historic Landmark.
 Two houses on Elfreth’s Alley now serve as a gift shop and museum that displays artifacts from hundreds of years ago.

-Best places to stay in Society Hill and Old City:
+Best places to stay in Philadelphia Old City:

 🔍MORE HOTELS IN OLD CITY